Podcast: Play in new window | Download

 In general, the healthier the animal, the less the fleas will bother them.
-One way to ensure this is to stop feeding pet foods containing CORN.
-There are many other elements in poor quality pet food, but if corn (and by-products) are near the top of the list of your pet’s food, get rid of it and purchase better food right away.
+One important step is to stop feeding foods containing CORN.
+There are many other elements in poor quality pet food, but if corn (and by-products) are on the ingredient list of your pet’s food, get rid of it and purchase better food right away.
+Grain-free for sure!

 I find that PetCo, Pet’s Plus and Pet Works carry a few better brands, in general.
 And most major cities now have upgraded pet stores with better products.
 Read those labels!

-For outdoor pets that don’t come inside, better food and daily flea combing may be all that’s needed to keep them comfortable.
+For outdoor pets, better food and daily flea combing may be all that’s needed to keep them comfortable.
 My cats love to be flea-combed around their face, ears and chin, and around the top of the tail.
 Comb them all over if they’ll let you.
-Just comb with a specific flea comb (pictured below) and drop the fleas into soapy water.
-Do the same for indoor pets and for dogs too.
+Use a specific flea comb (pictured below) and drop fleas into soapy water.
+Do the same for indoor pets.

 The fleas will disappear over a few weeks time.
 You can follow number 1). above in the meantime.

-3).
-A local San Antonio company called Earthwise Organic Pest Control, with a web address of the same name, will also come treat with non-toxic powders.
+4).
+Local companies may provide Organic Pest Control to treat with non-toxic powders.
 They can treat for scorpions, silverfish and other pests too.

-4).
+5).
 I generally don’t use Advantage unless there is a serious situation.
 I don’t want to systemically poison my dog or cat so that a flea doesn’t find her tasty.
 BUT, you can use it once while waiting for the FleaBusters to work, if needed.
-Earthwise’s product may work a bit faster.
-Both companies will treat the main yard areas as well.
+Treat the main yard area if infested.

 Anything you can do to improve your pet’s health will help them repel fleas naturally.
-There are special flea combgarlic supplements that are said to work, but I have never used them.
+There are special garlic supplements that are said to work, but I have never used them.

 Give your cat or dog a pasture-raised organic raw egg yolk several times a week to nourish the skin and fur.
 For dogs, also give them a RAW meaty bone several times a week.